TroutGear south platte fishing maps

 See the website for Arapaho and Roosevelt National Forest

-Eldorado Canyon State park has awebsite.
+Eldorado Canyon State park has a website.

 Much of this area was developed around the railroad.
 The Moffat Tunnel bores through the Front Range travelling under Rollins Pass.
 The rail line then goes north to Granby, turning west to follow the Colorado River.
-Interesting site on the Moffat Tunnel

 How to get there?